-Since 2008, the prison population has shown an overall decrease while the percentage of inmates receiving services has increased.
-During this same time, the Department has seen the prison population shift to more offenders with serious mental health issues.
+The Department has seen the prison population shift to more offenders with serious mental health issues.
 These offenders require additional resources, such as psychiatrists, psychologists, counselors, and social workers.
 In CY 2014, only 12% of the prison population required ongoing mental health services, this percentage has grown steadily to where now 24% are on the mental health caseload.
-In just the last few years, the mental health caseload has increased from 6,307 in 2020 to 7,498 at the end of 2023.
+In just the last few years, the mental health caseload has increased from 6,307 in 2020 to 7,926 at the end of 2024.

-In response to the increasing behavioral health needs of the inmate population in restrictive housing, the Therapeutic Diversion Unit (TDU) was developed.
+In response to the increasing behavioral health needs of the inmate population in restrictive housing, DAC developed the Therapeutic Diversion Unit (TDU).
 Participants referred to the program are typically in long term restrictive housing and have a mental health diagnosis.
 A TDU provides a standardized treatment structure guided by a multi-disciplinary treatment team that embraces the offender and provides support and active treatment.
 The entire team trains together and is focused on a treatment model with emphasis on symptom management and skill building.

 Pandemic quarantine demands as well as facility-specific staffing issues impacted TDU bed capacity.
-In CY 2023, there were TDUs in five facilities with an available capacity of 88 beds.
-They had an average monthly census of 61 and a bed utilization rate of 69%.
+In CY 2024, there were TDUs in three facilities with an available capacity of 68 beds.
+The Department reported that in CY 2024 there were 67 admissions to the TDUs and 67 exits.